 The biggest challenge organisations face with a digital transformation is not having the internal expertise to take on the initiative.
 One effective way to relieve the workload on your in-house staff is using external resources like volunteers, consultants or service providers.

 For a small technology project, you can engage with volunteers to help you on the journey.
 For bigger projects, you need to work with consultants.
 They accompany the organisation throughout the digital transformation journey and contribute their experience to ensuring the organisation makes the right decisions.
-Requirements partners can add value in strategy, services, technology, change management and training.
+The partners can add value in strategy, services, technology, change management and training.

 Learn how you can recruit the support of an external partner and what steps to take to get the right level of support.
 Read more about managing contractual arrangements with partners.